FlorianMuellerklein/PyTorchTools/README.md

 ## Metric Tracking

-The loss values and supplied metrics will be tracked for both training and validation.They can be plotted easily by retrieving the attributes from the class.
+The loss values and supplied metrics will be tracked for both training and validation.
+They can be plotted easily by retrieving the attributes from the class.
 The following example assumes that a metric function called `accuracy` was passed to the trainer (like in the Cifar10 example).

 ```
 plt.plot(trainer.metric_tracking['Accuracy']['train'])